knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

 # LICENSE

 Distributed under the MIT License.
-See LICENSE.txt for more information.
-The tool/device is for educational purpose only and the author does not condone any illegal use.
+See the MIT LICENSE file for more information.
+This tool/device is for educational purpose only and the author does not condone any illegal use.
 Use as your own risk.